 Some trailers and caravans are very long and therefore incur more voltage drop than usual.
-Voltage drop is measured from the car battery to the last electric magnet.
+Measure the voltage drop from the car battery to the last electric magnet.

-Fair enough but do yourself a favour and get under your rig and measure your magnet volts.
-Your wife can push the override on your brake controller rather than pull the breakaway pin.
+Fair enough but do yourself a favour and get under your vehicle to measure your magnet volts.
+Your wife can push the override on your electric brake controller rather than pull the breakaway pin.

 What voltage should I see at my electric magnets?

 The minimum voltage you should see is 12vdc.
 If lower then your cable is too small.
-(Run your car as the battery may be under 12v, with the car running the battery voltage should be in excess of 13v)
+(Run your car as the battery may be under 12v, with the car running the battery voltage should be more than 13v)

 If your manufacturer has run a cable across the axle, then it is almost impossible to get identical voltages at each magnet.

 Another example of mega failure occurs when connecting a stoplight directly to electric magnets.
 The braking force or current required to run through trailer wiring is 6.4 amps per axle.